Lealen/engi/README.md

 Oryginal repository: [paked/engi](https://github.com/paked/engi)

 Why this is fully separate repository?
-I'm just making changes that propably will not work for you, and you propably should use this repo anyway, its just for fun.
+I'm just making changes that propably will not work for you, and you propably shouldn't use this repo anyway, its just for fun.

 ## Getting Started